Ranjana1996/sharebite/README.md

 - use the api to authorize in the swagger UI and try out all the APIs

 ### Test and Examples
 - I have tested out a few happy paths and sad paths.
-Postman request-response collection has been added in the tests folder
+Postman request-response collection has been added for the same

 #### Note: Please contact me at ranjana.seshadri@tamu.edu/ranjana.seshadri@gmail.com if any additional details/clarifications is requred